nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 in the terminal or clicks on the resume button.

 ### Resuming a timer/stopwatch: `resume`
+You can resume a paused timer/stopwatch when you're ready to work on your tasks again.

-Resume a timer/stopwatch that has been paused.
+- Resume a timer/stopwatch that has been paused.

 Format: `resume` or clicking the resume button in the pop-up window.